AjaG28/AjaG28/README.md

 - 👋 Hi, I’m @AjaG28
-- I'm making this repository for computing II.
+- I'm making this repository for GNSC 3301.